sijylab/Liver_disease_microbiome/README.md

 - **Supple_table_KO.xlsx**: KEGG Orthology (KO) functional annotation table inferred from the microbiome data.

 #### `data/processed/`
-- **beta_genus.csv**: Genus-level abundance table used as input for beta diversity and DMM clustering analyses.
+- **beta_genus.csv**: Genus-level abundance table used as input for beta diversity analyses.
 - **phate_genus.csv**: Genus-level abundance table used as input for PHATE dimensionality reduction analysis.

 These processed genus-level tables were derived from the ASV tables after standard filtering, normalization, and taxonomic aggregation steps as described in the Methods section of the manuscript.